Fit as a Mama Bear

 Rest30 seconds for 2 rounds

-How To Perform The Exercises
+How To Perform Deep Core Exercises Properly

 The core exercises for diastasis recti below can be done together or on their own.